TestCentricity/testcentricity_web/README.md

 The **Page Object Model** is a test automation pattern that aims to create an abstraction of your web app's User Interface that can be used in tests.
-A **Page Object** is an object that represents a single page in your AUT (Application Under Test). **Page Objects** encapsulate the implementation details of a web page and expose an API that supports interaction with, and validation of UI elements on the page.
+A **Page Object** is an object that represents a single page in your AUT (Application Under Test). **Page Objects** encapsulate the implementation details of a web page and expose an API that supports interaction with, and validation of the UI elements on the page.

-**Page Objects** makes it easier to maintain automated tests, because changes to page UI elements are only changed in one location - in the
+**Page Objects** makes it easier to maintain automated tests because changes to page UI elements are updated in only one location - in the
 **Page Object** class definition.
 By adopting a **Page Object Model**, Cucumber Feature files and step definitions are no longer required to hold specific information about a page's UI objects, thus minimizing maintenance requirements.
 If any element on a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the **Page Object** class definition only, typically with no need